HvTung04/RL-final-project-AIT-3007/README.md

 To recreate these demo see `eval/main.py` which load provided pre-trained policies using `pretrained_agent.py` containing wrappers for each of the agents.

 Our reported agent was trained using Deep Q-Network with Double Q and Prioritized Replay Buffer using PyTorch, the implementation can be found at `solution/DeepQNetwork/Double Q`.
-This training script was executed on Google Colab.
+This training script was executed on Kaggle with Accelerator setting of GPU T4 x2.

 ## Installation
 clone this repo and install with